Space Force (the real one) tries to trump Elon Musk and SpaceX to inspire Gen Z to join up

-During the NCAA college football bowl game extravaganza on New Year Day’s in 1981, the U.S. Army launched its newest ad campaign.
+During the NCAA college football bowl game extravaganza on New Year’s Day in 1981, the U.S. Army launched its newest ad campaign.
 This was just over five years removed from the end of the Vietnam War, and you could say that military service had a wee bit of a brand image challenge.
 The Army’s goal wasn’t just to bring in more sign-ups, which it needed to do, but also move beyond mostly high school dropouts and attract a higher caliber of recruit.

 Over the next 20 years, “Be All You Can Be” became one of America’s most recognizable ad slogans, along with its much-quoted line, “We do more before 9 a.m. than most people do all day.”